raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 const h = { a: { b: { c: "Poirot's Famous Case" } } };
 ```

-It's not ginormously more compact, but there is some value in the auto-vivifying syntax if conceptually we are trying to think of a path to some data in a tree.
+It's not gi-normously more compact, but there is some value in the auto-vivifying syntax if conceptually we are trying to think of a path to some data in a tree.
 And in all fairness, if we only look at initializing data (which is the normal case for working ina strongly functional style), we ignore the benefits of auto-vivification in a more imperative style.

 if we are given an existing auto-vivifying hash, we can easily add anything we want, anywhere in its tree, with `h.a.b.c = "Poirot's Famous Case";`.
 But we cannot write `h = { a: { b: { c: "Poirot's Famous Case" } } };` for an existing data structure, because we might overwrite existing hashes.